sendgrid/sendgrid-nodejs/packages/mail/USE_CASES.md

-This documentation provides examples for specific use cases.
-Please [open an issue](https://github.com/sendgrid/sendgrid-nodejs/issues) or make a pull request for any use cases you would like us to document here.
+This documentation provides examples for specific email use cases.
+Please [open an issue](https://github.com/sendgrid/sendgrid-nodejs/issues) or make a pull request for any email use cases you would like us to document here.
 Thank you!

 # Table of Contents